jerisalan/SF-Transit/README.md

 ## SF-Transit App
 This is a simple React JS starter application to visualize the transit routes of San Francisco using d3.js by consuming the NextBus API.

 Deployed at: https://jerisalan.github.io/transit-app/.
 You will have to enable load unsafe scripts option in your browser to see the application working properly.
+Else local install works perfectly fine.

 ## How to run
 1. Clone the project to local machine using the command `git clone https://github.com/jerisalan/transit-app.git`